NCSITE Awards For 2014:

 He was active in the Southern Section of the Institute of Transportation Engineers.
 In 1985, he was awarded the Herman J. Hoose Distinguished Service Award.
 In 1992, Mr. Dodge was awarded the very first Robert J. Dodge Professional Image Award by the North Carolina Section ITE.
 Mr. Robert J. Dodge passed away on March 29, 2007 at the age of 78.
 He was active in his White Memorial Presbyterian Church for almost 60 years serving as a Deacon, Sunday School Teacher, and advisor.
 His family mourns for him and the Christian southern gentleman that he was.

-Congratulations to Bob Foyle, PE for receiving the 2012 NCSITE Robert J. Dodge Professional Image Award!
+Congratulations to Christa Greene, PE of Stantec for receiving the 2014 NCSITE Robert Dodge Professional Image Award.

 Past Award Winners